 Bulletproofs: Zero-Knowledge Range Proofs

-Zero-Knowledge Magic: Bulletproofs prove your transaction amounts are valid without revealing what they are.
-DERO uses a 128-bit combined range proof to validate both the transfer amount and remaining balance in a single proof.
-Privacy + Security = Perfect.
+What bulletproofs prove: Every transfer carries a zero-knowledge proof that the amount is valid without revealing what it is.
+DERO uses a 128-bit combined range proof that binds both the transfer amount and the sender's remaining balance to non-negative 64-bit ranges in a single proof.

 What Problem Do Bulletproofs Solve?